thefrontiergroup/standards/ruby.md

 * Favor the use of exceptions for the standard library over introducing new exception classes.

-* When rescuing from an excpetion as part of a method definition align `rescue` with `def` and `end`.
+* When rescuing from an exception as part of a method definition align `rescue` with `def` and `end`.

     ```Ruby